paco-valdez/popups-blog-post/README.md

 # Websites use privacy popups to track you on every website you visit.

-Privacy Notice popups are becoming annoying, and people are ignoring them.
+Privacy Notice popups are annoying users, and people are ignoring them.
 But, they do more than just asking for consent to store cookies.

 When GDPR came into effect on May 25th, 2019, we saw privacy notice popups